 - 13.1.
 Rural areas/farms: Development Charges will not be levied in respect of buildings as are reasonably connected with the permissible main farming activities on the farm (e.g. cellar and bottling facilities on a wine farm or a fruit packaging and storage facility on a fruit farm).
-Development Charges according to the applicable tariff will be levied for any other development on farms requiring approval of land use applications, e.g., a farm stall, function venue, tourist accommodation facilities, conference facilities or other commercial activities.
-A scientifically calculated reduction factor of 50% will be however be applied to the trip generation rates as specified for such land uses in urban areas. - 13.2.
+Development Charges according to the applicable tariff will be levied for any other development on farms requiring approval of land use applications, e.g., a farm stall, function venue, tourist accommodation facilities, conference facilities or other commercial activities. - 13.2.
 Gross Leasable Area ("GLA"): When at the time of the Development Charges calculation being done, the GLA figure is not known, it will be deemed to be 15% less than the permissible total bulk (i.e. based on 85% of the total permissible bulk). - 13.3.
 Development Charges In lieu of Parking bays: If the development is located in an area where in the opinion of the Municipality the lack of sufficient on-site parking is currently causing problems, payment of Development Charges in lieu of providing parking bays will not be permitted.
-Some or all of the following criteria must be met before a Development Charges payment in lieu of parking will be favourably considered: - If located in the historical CDB core where buildings were approved with limited parking provision; - When a development is situated within a 500m radius of a public transport hub or facility; - When a development is situated along a primary functional public transport route - provided that the necessary embayment required, is provided; - When a development is situated along a primary Non-Motorised Transport. route (as defined by the Non-motorised Transport Masterplan) provided that the necessary facilities are in a good state; - Where a public parking garage has been constructed that, in the Municipality's opinion, adequately caters for the demand created bythe shortfall of on-site parking.
+Some or all of the following criteria must be met before a Development Charges payment in lieu of parking will be favourably considered: - If located in the historical CDB core where buildings were approved with limited parking provision; - When a development is situated within a 500m radius of a public transport hub or facility; - When a development is situated along a primary functional public transport route - provided that the necessary embayment required, is provided; - When a development is situated along a primary Non-Motorised Transport. route (as defined by the Non-motorised Transport Masterplan) provided that the necessary facilities are in a good state; - Where a public parking garage has been constructed that, in the Municipality's opinion, adequately caters for the demand created by the shortfall of on-site parking.